sdiehl/wiwinwlh/tutorial.md

 ~~~~ {.haskell include="src/14-interpreters/initial_interpreter.hs"}
 ~~~~

-What's especially nice about this approach is how naturally catamorphisms compose into efficient composite transformations.
+What is especially elegant about this approach is how naturally catamorphisms compose into efficient composite transformations.

 ```haskell